khan9920/Banking-App/README.md

-# Banking-App
+# SQL file included
-A project that's being done by 4 SE Students from SLIIT.
-This project is being built using Java as the backend and good ol' HTML/CSS/JS alongside with JSP and Serverlett
-#SQL data base is included#
+Creating the back end of the Banking app with JSP and servelt.

-If contributors include any data to the database please update the given text file with the name updated date and the table updated
+In this branch we included the database.
+Just import the database and if contributors include any data to the database please update the given text file with the name updated date and the table updated.